 - Record and report the following:

 - o Driver's name, address and phone number.

-- Driver's license number.
+- o Driver's license number.

 - Vehicle license plate number, make, model, year and colour.

 - Name of injured and nature of injury.

 - Witnesses' name, address and phone numbers.

 - Time and location of accident.

-- Actions taken.
+- o Actions taken.

-- o Weather conditions.
+- Weather conditions.

 - Individuals and organizations notified.

 - Make a statement to the RCMP / police.

 - Chronologically document all actions, decisions, contacts and requests on an ICS 214 Activity Log (see Section 6: Forms).